JTsang95/website/README.md

 This is a really awesome website

-Updates amde on master on github before rebase
+Updates made on master on github before rebase

+## Purpose

+This file is just a readme file.